GARCH density and functional forecasts: Introduction

+\PP{A second application of the explicit formulae in this paper is to compute exact tail} probabilities and functionals, such as Expected Shortfall, that measure risk when the underlying asset return is generated by a Gaussian GARCH(1,1). \PP{This improves on existing methods based on approximations or Monte Carlo (MC) simulations combined with (non-parametric) estimation techniques.}

+The so-far unknown analytic form of the \pof\ density of a GARCH has led econometricians to look for alternative approximate solutions. \cite{Alexander2013} have resorted to approximations based on the first 4 moments of the \pof\ distribution; \cite{Baillie1992} use a Cornish-Fisher expansion and a Johnson SU distribution \PP{using the first 4 moments of the GARCH(1,1) to fit the distributions}.

-An alternative to the exact calculations based on the results in this paper would be to simulate the \pof\ distribution with Monte Carlo (MC) methods.
-These MC simulations would allow to estimate risk measures such as the Value at Risk and the Expected Shortfall, using quantiles or moment estimators on the simulated values of the GARCH; similarly, one could estimate the \pof\ density itself by kernel methods on simulated values, see \cite{Delaigle2016}.\footnote{\cite{Delaigle2016} proposed a non-parametric root-$T$ consistent estimator of the stationary distribution of the (log-)volatility process.}
+Alternative methods for estimating the \pof\ density and risk measures such as the Value at Risk and the Expected Shortfall rely on MC simulations of the underlying GARCH processes, see e.g. \cite{Delaigle2016}.
+All these MC methods implicitly assume that the density and that the unknown functionals are finite.\footnote{\cite{Delaigle2016} proposed a non-parametric root-$n$ consistent estimator of the stationary distribution of the (log-)volatility process where $n$ is sample size.}

-The explicit formulae derived in the present paper prove that the Expected Shortfall exists, and that these MC methods would provide consistent estimators.
-However, MC methods would not allow to obtain any given numerical precision of the estimated quantities, unlike the exact methods proposed in this paper, due to the nature of MC confidence intervals whose coverage probability $1-\eta$ is less than 1.
+\PP{In this domain, the present exact formulae are key to prove that the density and the unknown functionals are finite, which is pre-requisite for MC methods to work.} \PP{It must be noted, however, that MC methods have an additional layer of uncertainty -- associated with MC estimation -- that the exact methods proposed in this paper bypass entirely.
+Specifically, MC estimation of \pof\ functionals results in confidence intervals with positive length and coverage probability $1-\eta<1$; their counterpart based on the exact results of this paper can be represented by confidence intervals with length equal to 0 and coverage probability 1.
+Hence the exact methods in this paper are qualitatively superior to those based on MC methods, in addition to being much more parsimonious in terms of required calculations.}

+\PP{A third application of} the exact formulae in this paper \PP{is to provide uncertainty} intervals for (functionals of) the \pof\ distribution \PP{that reflect in-sample estimation uncertainty.} This allows one to map estimation uncertainty onto forecast uncertainty for the risk measures and to construct the associated forecast intervals that have a pre-specified (asymptotic) coverage level.
+For instance, one could predict the Expected Shortfall to lie in an interval $(\ES_{l}, \ES_{u}) $ with 95\% confidence level, where the uncertainty reflects in-sample estimation uncertainty on the GARCH parameters. \PP{As already discussed for the second area of application, the exact methods in this paper lead to results that are structurally different from the ones based on MC methods.
+In fact the latter involve an additional layer of MC estimation uncertainty associated, which is avoided by the exact methods in the present paper.}